MatsM16/sveve-dotnet/readme.md

 > [!note]
 > This is an unofficial library and not made by or supported by Sveve.

-In this repository houses two packages:
+In this repository houses two packages.
+They can be used together or independently.
 - [Sveve](#sveve) Send sms
 - [Sveve.AspNetCore](#sveve.aspnetcore) Receive messages and delivery reports from Sveve.
-The packages can be used together or independently.

 # Sveve
 Use the `Sveve` NuGet package to send SMS using the Sveve API.
 ```cs